2018 Southeastern Symposium on Mental Health Keynote Speakers

 This year’s Symposium features regional and national Mental Health Professionals and Advocates as keynote speakers.

-Thomas R. Insel, M.D., Founder and President of Mindstrong Health and former National Institute of Mental Health (NIMH) Director – Keynote Speaker
+Thomas R. Insel, M.D., Co-Founder and President of Mindstrong Health and former National Institute of Mental Health (NIMH) Director – Keynote Speaker

 Elizabeth Vargas, ABC Anchor – Keynote Speaker